stevegt/grid-cli/v2/doc/203-prior.md

 - **Key Example**: OpenAI’s GPT-3.
     - **Details**: GPT-3 uses a transformer architecture to predict the next token in a sequence of text.
 The model is pre-trained on vast amounts of textual data to understand and generate natural language sequences.
+    - **Multiple Completions**: GPT models like GPT-3 can return multiple potential continuations of a given input, each with an associated likelihood.
+This feature allows for the exploration of different narrative possibilities or responses.

 ### Reed-Solomon Codes
 Reed-Solomon codes are error-correcting codes used in digital data storage and transmission.
 These codes represent data as sequences of polynomial coefficients.